Portuguese conquest of Ceuta: Aftermath

-On the 21st of August the Portuguese consecrated the main mosque into the cities cathedral.
+On the 21st of August the Portuguese consecrated the main mosque into the city's cathedral.
 The Portuguese later found in its minaret two bells, which had previously been plundered by pirates from a Portuguese church in Lagos.
 Ceuta was constituted into a diocese, and the English Franciscan confessor of late Queen Philippa, friar Aymar d'Aurillac was appointed first bishop of Ceuta.
-That night was spent in careful watchfullness, and the morning of 22 of August was stormy with rain and hail.
+That night was spent in careful watchfulness, and the morning of 22 of August was stormy with rain and hail.

 The looting of the city was immense, though still less profitable than king John had expected.
 The Count of Barcelos Dom Afonso plundered more than 600 columns of marble and alabaster from the palace of Salah ben Salah and other buildings, along with an entire vaulted roof built with elaborate gilt work from a town square, for his residence in Portugal.

 King John dispatched envoys to various European Courts notifying them of the victory.
 Among them, King John invited King Ferdinand of Aragon to join him in conquering north African lands, which Ferdinand appreciated, but died shortly after receiving the message.

 Against the wishes of a considerable number of his men, he ultimately decided to keep the city, in order to pursue further enterprises in the area.

 Appointing a governor proved unexpectedly difficult however, as many high-ranking nobles such as the Constable Nuno Álvares Pereira, the Marshal Gonçalo Vasques Coutinho and the head of the royal bodyguard Dom Martim Afonso de Melo all turned down the proposal of the king, but the Count of Viana Dom Pedro de Meneses willingly volunteered for the dangerous position.
-The father of Dom Pedro had sided with Castile against King John during the 1383-1835 Civil War, which may explain why Dom Pedro so eagerly sought the distinction.
+The father of Dom Pedro had sided with Castile against King John during the 1383–1385 Civil War, which may explain why Dom Pedro so eagerly sought the distinction.

 The king ordered nearly 3000 men to stay behind as a garrison.
 It included 300 squires of the royal household, 300 squires of the household of prince-heir Edward, 250 squires of the household of prince Peter, 300 squires of the household of prince Henry, 600 crossbowmen on foot and horse, an unrecorded number of squires from the cities of Évora and Beja plus a number of nobles with their followers.
 Many common foot-soldiers deeply resented the prospect of living in an isolated frontier city, surrounded by hostile Muslim powers eager to obtain revenge on Christians, and fearing certain death or captivity, begged to be taken back, bribed officials to sneak them back aboard the ships or feigned illnesses.
 Some willingly settled in the city as militia, such as craftsmen.

 Others eagerly embraced the life of frontiersmen.
 Likely many were nobles and their vassals, seeking wealth and glory in service overseas, such as Rui de Sousa, who stayed behind with 40 retainers.
 Such nobles could have become a serious factor of internal destabilization and conflict after peace had been signed with Castile in 1411.